 For user's PCB, the characteristic impedance of all RF traces should be controlled to 50Ω .
 The impedance of the RF traces is usually determined by the trace width (W), the materials' dielectric constant, the height from the reference ground to the signal layer (H), and the spacing between RF traces and grounds (S).
 Microstrip or coplanar waveguide is typically used in RF layout to control characteristic impedance.
-The following are reference designs of microstrip or coplanar waveguide when impedance is controlled at 50Ω .
+The following are reference designs of microstrip or coplanar waveguide with different PCB structures.